Skip to Content

 Login

-Access-key login screen for remote panel access.
+Access-key login screen for served panel access.
 The panel stores only the key needed to authenticate its WebSocket session.
 If you open the panel through a printed tokenized URL, the key is bootstrapped automatically and removed from the visible address bar after load.
 Manual login validates the key through /auth/check before opening the websocket.

 Settings